roguesherlock/dotfiles/README.md

 ## Installation

 1. Inspect dotfiles.
-2. Find cool thing.
+2. Find a cool thing. 😎
-3. Add cool thing to your dotfiles.
+3. Add it to your dotfiles. 😉